-\ To fulfill the state pathway

-PATHWAY REQUIREMENTS

-requirements, students must complete the three courses shown in the pathway and take the COV (Credentials of Value assessment) where available.
+the three courses shown in the pathway and take the COV (Credentials of Value sessment) where available.
 If successful, students will earn an industry credential.

 Honors Pathway Available

-- information.

-- sequenced foreign language courses for USG Admissions.
-Capstone Experience: WBL Internship 08.45400 Hospitality, Recreation & Tourism Mgt H High School Course Descriptions The following list of course descriptions encompasses all courses offered in Hall County high schools.
-However, some courses may not have sufficient enrollment to justify instruction each school year. \ Georgia Milestones EOC assessment required.
+High School Course Descriptions

+The following list of course descriptions encompasses all courses offered in Hall County high schools.
+However, some courses may not have sufficient enrollment to justify instruction each school year.

+Georgia Milestones EOC assessment required.